git-ecosystem/git-credential-manager/docs/hostprovider.md

 Throughout this document you may see multiple abbreviations of product names and security or credential objects.

-"Git Credential Manager Core" is abbreviated to "GCM Core".
+"Git Credential Manager" is abbreviated to "GCM".
 "Git Credential Manager for Windows" is abbreviated to "GCM for Windows" or "GCM Windows".
 "Git Credential Manager for Mac & Linux" is abbreviated to "GCM for Mac/Linux" or "GCM Mac/Linux".